JetBrains/kotlin-web-site/pages/roadmap.md

 ## Kotlin roadmap by subsystem

 This table describes the biggest projects that we’re working on.
+You can also view these projects on the [YouTrack board](https://youtrack.jetbrains.com/agiles/153-1251/current).

+If you have any questions or feedback about the roadmap or the items on it, feel free to post them to [YouTrack tickets](https://youtrack.jetbrains.com/issues/KT?q=%23%7BRoadmap%20Item%7D%20) or in the [#kotlin-roadmap](https://kotlinlang.slack.com/archives/C01AAJSG3V4) channel of Kotlin Slack ([request an invite](https://surveys.jetbrains.com/s3/kotlin-slack-sign-up)).

 <table>
     <tr>